auraphp/Aura.SqlQuery/README.md

         'COUNT(foo) AS foo_count',
     ])
-    ->from(['foo AS f'])            // FROM these tables ->join(                         // JOIN ...
+    ->from(['foo AS f'])            // FROM these tables ->fromSubselect(                // FROM sub-select AS my_sub
+        'SELECT ...',
+        'my_sub'
+    )
+    ->join(                         // JOIN ...
         'LEFT',                     // left/inner/natural/etc
         'doom AS d'                 // this table name 'foo.id = d.foo_id'         // ON these conditions
+    )
+    ->joinSubSelect(                // JOIN to a sub-select
+        'INNER',                    // left/inner/natural/etc
+        'SELECT ...',               // the subselect to join on 'subjoin'                   // AS this name
+        'sub.id = foo.id'           // ON these conditions
     )
     ->where('bar > :bar')           // AND WHERE these conditions
     ->where('zim = ?', 'zim_val')   // bind 'zim_val' to the ? placeholder